JacobHart/real-time-bus-tracker-exercise/README.md

 There are no dependencies.
 This should run inside the browser without the need for a proxy server

 ## Roadmap of future improvements
-In location of the busstops is commented out in the code.
+The location of the busstops is commented out in the code.
 An improvement whould be to show the busstops on the map with a small icon and the busses moving along in a large icon.

 ## License